 - You will need to run ktpass command in order to generate Keytab file, ktpass command is simply formed by filling up required options in the Generate Keytab section.

 Parameters needed to generate ktpass command.

-Domain Name: Your LDAP server Domain is your domain name, in dot-separated uppercase format.
-You can easily identify your Domain name by running echo %USERDNSDOMAIN% on your client
+- Domain Name: Your LDAP server Domain is your domain name, in dot-separated uppercase format.
+You can easily identify your Domain name by running echo %USERDNSDOMAIN% on your client machine terminal.

 1. domain\user example:- MINIORANGE\demouser

 2. Full User name with @

 - Password: Enter the password of the newly created user.

 - File Name: Keytab file name.
 If not set then takes a file name as Kerberos by default.

 - File Location: File Location where you want to save the Keytab file.
 It should end with “/” OR “\” based on System (Windows, Linux etc).

 - Confluence Server Location: Path name of your Confluence home directory.
 Specify the base path only.e.g. c:\apache-tomcat or /home/apache-tomcat